Zamboanga's at-large congressional district

 Zamboanga's at-large congressional district may refer to several occasions when a provincewide at-large district was used for elections to the various Philippine national legislatures from the undivided province of Zamboanga.

 The Spanish colonial province of Zamboanga was represented in the Malolos Congress following its reorganization in 1898 for the National Assembly of the First Philippine Republic.
 Three representatives from Luzon were appointed by the assembly to represent the province, namely Felipe Buencamino and Lázaro Tañedo from Tarlac, and Tomás Mascardo from Pampanga.
 After the fall of the First Republic, the province was abolished with its territory reduced to a district annexed to Moro Province under U.S. civilian rule in 1903.
 Moro Province was unrepresented in the Philippine Assembly.

 Provincial government was re-established in Zamboanga in 1914 but was not entitled to its own representation in the national legislature.
 Instead, it remained a part of the larger constituency of the Department of Mindanao and Sulu under the Bureau of Non-Christian Tribes whose representatives were appointed by the Governor General beginning in 1916.
-In 1934 following the passage of the Tydings–McDuffie Act, Zamboanga elected its own delegate for the first time to the 1934 Philippine Constitutional Convention which was charged with the drafting of a new constitution for the Commonwealth of the Philippines.
+In 1934, following the passage of the Tydings–McDuffie Act, Zamboanga elected its own delegate for the first time to the 1934 Philippine Constitutional Convention which was charged with the drafting of a new constitution for the Commonwealth of the Philippines.
 The province then began to send a representative to the Commonwealth National Assembly from its single-member at-large district created under the 1935 constitution.

 Zamboanga was also represented in the Second Republic National Assembly during the Pacific War.
 It also elected a representative to the restored House of Representatives and to the first two congresses of the Third Philippine Republic.
+It was last represented by Roseller T. Lim.
 After the 1952 partition of Zamboanga, the district was abolished and replaced by Zamboanga del Norte's and Zamboanga del Sur's at-large districts.